Miso Soup for the Otaku SoulSummer Adventures: Summer jobs and getaways for teens and college studentsYoung and Broke: Student JobsJapan

 Eighteenth-Century Women's Names

-After searching the Web far and wide for a page of eighteenth-century English women's names to give my characters, and finding nothing, I gave up and compiled this on my own.
+After searching the Web far and wide for a page of eighteenth-century English women's names to give my characters, and finding nothing, I gave up and compiled this page on my own.
+After being out of style for several generations, some of these names are regaining their own among hip young parents--particularly the names from the "Harlot's Progress" section.

 Old Standards

 There are certain names which were inescapable for the entire period, and for centuries before and after.
-They're boring—because we still hear them every day.
+Though they fell out of fashion in the 20th century, we still hear them every day.

 Mary